-What’s more, I had the privilege to guide her on a journey, beautifully captured, heading toward her first finish line.
-It seemed to be a transformative period in her life, and I, along with her friends and parents that were present (check out the cheering section in the above photo) had a front row seat.
+What’s more, I had the privilege to guide her on a journey, beautifully captured here, heading toward her first finish line.
+It seemed to be a transformative period in her life, and I, along with her friends and parents were present (check out the cheering section in the above photo) to have a front-row seat.

 She exuded joy throughout the entire process: swim; bike; run.

-Through the years, our shared love for triathlon turned into a much deeper friendship.
+Through the years, our shared love for triathlon evolved into a much deeper friendship.
 A sister-like affection, she was a trusted confidant.
-I can only hope that I provided her with an ounce of the comfort that she provided for me.
+I can only hope I provided her an ounce of the comfort she provided me.
 She offered a lifeline: through deployments, loneliness, cancer, motherhood.

-She later joined me in another less-joyful club… As daughters who had lost our beloved fathers to cancer.
-Once again, she showed all of those around her grace.
+She later joined me in another less-joyful club… daughters who had lost beloved fathers to cancer.
+Once again, she showed grace.
 Through the pain, we were able to connect on a profound level.
 She loved her family more than anything.

-Knowing that he would spend his day in HER classroom brought a peace as his parents and… for him.
-We knew, unequivocally, that he would be loved and taken care of.
+Knowing he would spend his day in HER classroom brought peace, as parents and… for him.
+We knew, unequivocally, he would be loved and taken care of.
 She embraced him, quirks and all.
 In fact, she marveled in them.

-I am eternally grateful that my daughter was in her class this school year: A member of Her Dream Team.
-They shared a bond that will live forever.
+I am eternally grateful my daughter was in her class this school year: A member of Her Dream Team.
+They shared a bond that will last forever.

-When you are a kid, what’s more~a square peg~you need people who accept, love and celebrate you.
-K was that for my Kiddos.
+When you are a kid, what’s more~a square peg~you need people who accept, love, and celebrate you.
+K was that for my kids.
 In fact; she was that for All her kids.

 And now, our hearts are broken.
 The grief throughout the community is palpable.